minaburo/archi/lpwan-architecture.md

 In that case, the SCHC Instance is derived from the PPP connection.
 This means that there can be only one Instance per PPP connection, and that all the flow and only the flow of that Instance is exchanged within the PPP connection.
+As discussed in {{EndPoints}}, the Uplink direction is from the node that initiated the PPP connection to the node that accepted it.

 ## Layering with SCHC Instances